Mt. Batulao – Nasugbu, Batangas (Climb Guide)

 Mt.
 Batulao Summit

 After many failed attempts, I can now say that I’ve conquered Mt.
 Batulao.
 My climbs to this mountain were always canceled or changed to another trip.
-Finally, after 2 or more years, I’ve stepped to one of my desired mountains to climb in the Philippines.
+Finally, after 2 or more years, I’ve stepped into one of my desired mountains to climb in the Philippines.

 GOING THERE